nilsreichardt/AnkiGPT/README.md

 Try it out:

 - As website: https://ankigpt.help (recommended)
-- As GPT: https://chatg.pt/ankigpt (requires ChatGPT Plus subscription)
+- As GPT in ChatGPT: https://chatg.pt/ankigpt (requires ChatGPT Plus subscription)

 ## How does AnkiGPT work?

 AnkiGPT first detects the language of the input.
-Then it splits the text into multiple sections and sends multiple requests to GPT (ChatGPT) model to generate flashcards.
+Then it splits the text into multiple sections and sends multiple requests to GPT (ChatGPT) model to generate flashcards with AI.
 The generated flashcards are then displayed in the browser and can be exported to [Anki](https://apps.ankiweb.net/).

 ## FAQ